vcato/practical_tdd/README.md

 **The goal is simple:** to give you a clear boundary between code that is verified (code you've actually seen behave correctly) and code that is still just a sketch.
 Most of the friction around TDD comes from not knowing when it's "safe" to commit to an idea.
 This pattern gives you a small, repeatable way to turn uncertain exploratory code into code you can trust.

 **How it preserves TDD's benefits:**
 - **Thorough regression safety** -- Every fix is paired with a test that fails without it.
-No line of code survives without proving its necessity.
+No line of code survives without proving its necessity, thereby adhering to the Beyoncé Rule.
 - **No unnecessary code** -- You still only write code to satisfy tests.
 The draft is just a sketch; verified code still requires an example.
 - **Perspective** -- You still write examples before the fix is "live," keeping you focused on results.
 - **Testability** -- You still bring in tests early, while your design is still easy to change.